moneyadviceservice/frontend-code-standards/README.md

 ### HTML5
 We use the HTML5 Doctype and HTML5 features when appropriate.

-We test our markup against the W3C validator, to ensure that the markup is well formed.
-100% valid code is not a goal, but validation certainly helps to write more maintainable sites as well as debugging code.
+We test our markup against the [W3C validator](http://validator.w3.org/), to ensure that the markup is well formed.
+100% valid code is not essential, but validation helps to write more maintainable, accessible, robust sites as well as debugging code.

 ### Doctype
 We use the HTML5 doctype